 Our revenue levels are sensitive to the percentage of our patients with higher-paying commercial insurance coverage.
 A patient's insurance coverage may change for a number of reasons, including changes in the patient's or a family member's employment status.
 Many patients with commercial and government insurance rely on financial assistance from charitable organizations, such as the American Kidney Fund.
-However, certain payors are challenging our patients' and other providers' patients' ability to utilize assistance from charitable organizations for the payment of premiums, including through litigation and other legal proceedings.
+Certain payors have challenged our patients' and other providers' patients' ability to utilize assistance from charitable organizations for the payment of premiums, including through litigation and other legal proceedings.
 Regulators have also questioned the use of charitable premium assistance for ESRD patients, including CMS, which had issued an interim final rule on charitable premium assistance in December 2016.
-In January 2017, a federal district court in Texas issued a preliminary injunction on CMS' interim final rule and in June 2017, at the request of CMS, the court stayed the proceedings while CMS conducts new rulemaking proceedings.
-CMS or another regulatory agency or legislative authority may issue a new rule or guidance that challenges charitable premium assistance.
-If any of these challenges to kidney patients' use of premium assistance are successful or restrictions are imposed on the use of financial assistance from such charitable organizations such that kidney patients are unable to obtain, or continue to receive or receive for a limited duration, such financial assistance, it could have a material adverse effect on our business, results of operations and financial condition.
+In January 2017, a federal district court in Texas issued a preliminary injunction on CMS' interim final rule and in June 2017, at the request of CMS, the court stayed the proceedings while CMS pursues new rulemaking options.
+In October 2017, CMS issued the 2018 final rule that updates payment policies and rates under the ESRD PPS.
+In that rule, CMS did not pursue further discussion or rule making related to charitable premium assistance.
+Additionally, CMS issued the 2019 proposed Notice of Benefit and Payment Parameters and similarly did not propose changes to historical charitable premium assistance.
+If any of these challenges to kidney patients' use of premium assistance are successful or restrictions are imposed on the use of financial assistance, it could have a material adverse effect on our business, results of operations and financial condition.
+In addition, if our assumptions about how kidney patients will respond to any change in financial assistance from charitable organizations and financial condition.